ledungcobra/aws_cloud_journey/content/4 - Devops Basic/1 - Install Ohmyzsh/_index.md

 ## Install Oh my zsh

-- I will install oh my zsh in Centos 9 Linux here are command to install it
+- I will install oh my zsh in Centos 9 Linux here are commands to install it

 - Install zsh
 ```shell